quintusdias/glymur/docs/source/detailed_installation.rst

       * python3-matplotlib-tk (or whichever matplotlib backend you prefer)

-Pillow is also needed in order to run the maximum number of tests, so go ahead and install Pillow via pip since Pillow is not yet available in Fedora 18 default repositories::
+Pillow is also needed in order to run the maximum number of tests, so go ahead and install Pillow via pip since Pillow is not available in Fedora 18 default repositories::

     $ yum install python3-devel       # pip needs this in order to compile Pillow